flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 Case running
 ~~~~~~~~~~~~~~~~~~~~~~

-The first order case should finish in less then a minute on this fairly coarse mesh with 915K nodes.
+The first order case should finish in less then a minute on this fairly coarse 915K nodes mesh.

-The second order run will take 3.5 to 4 minutes to evolve its 5 revolutions.
+The second order run takes about 3.5 to 4 minutes to complete its 5 revolutions.
 Please note that at the end of the 2nd order run you will have done 6 revolutions in total (1 for the 1st order run and 5 for the 2nd order run).

-For time accuracy, a case may be considered well converged, when the residuals descend at least two orders of magnitude within each time step.
+For a time accurate case to be considered well converged we like to have at least 2 orders of magnitude reduction in the residuals within each time step.

 .. figure:: rotationInterfaceFigs/residuals_convergence.png
     :width: 600px